-Normal period pains can be dealt by using several home remedies and specific medications like:
+Normal period pains can be dealt with by using several home remedies and specific medications like:

 - Use a heating pad for the belly and lower back that will help in relaxing your muscles.

-- Don’t skip on exercising even when you are on your periods.
+- Don’t skip exercising even when you are on your period.
 However, you may avoid strenuous and heavy exercises.

-- For some, meditation, relaxing and warm baths help release the stress and trouble caused during the monthly cycle.
+- For some, meditation, relaxation, and warm baths help release the stress and trouble caused during the monthly cycle.

 - Specific medications can help to lessen abdominal pain and menstrual cramps.